 Scheduling shift work is more complex than office work.
 For example, in a restaurant, a new employee may be assigned to the host desk to greet diners on the weekends, but work as a waiter on slower days of the week.
 They also don’t often work the exact same hours from week to week.
 They may work 5 p.m. – 9 p.m. on weekends at the host stand, but only 3 p.m. – 7 p.m. on weekdays when they wait tables.
 Using an employee scheduling app with built-in team messaging helps you communicate with employees about any schedule specifics or changes for each shift.

 Due to the complexity of shift scheduling and the need to stay in close contact with your workers, we recommend using an employee scheduling app like When I Work.
 It earns great reviews.
 It lets employees view the schedule, request time off, and swap shifts—all online.
 When I Work allows you to send shift reminders and schedule details, improving teamwork and reducing no shows.
-Sign up for When I Work free if you have 75 or fewer employees.
+Sign up for When I Work a free 14-day trial.

 Scheduling Project Work

 When you customize the free employee schedule template for project work, you’ll need to add additional details related to projects your employees are working on.
 For example, they may work on building a client website Monday and Tuesday, and then Wednesday, they may prepare a marketing presentation for a new customer.
 What they do and when they do it varies by project, requiring you to add additional details and notes to your work schedule.

 To track project-based employee work schedules and get access to pre-built work schedule templates for all kinds of industries, consider using drag-and-drop project management and scheduling tool like Monday.com.
 Monday.com earns great reviews and allows you to track details like tasks, client approvals, work specifications, and so much more.
 Sign up for a free trial to start tracking your project-based employee schedules today.

 Off-site or Service Work